About Us :

 The park and grounds are open all year round, the car parks are open from 9 am until 5pm and are completely free.

-The museum and boat trips are available from Easter to September every weekend.
+The museum and boat trips are available from the start of April through to the end of October Half Term, every weekend.

 If you would like to spend time at the Furnace with us as part of the Volunteer team, do please contact us.
 We welcome new members to this small but happy band of hard working folk.
 There are various projects, jobs and events that have a rota of volunteer help, whatever your strengths-you can also receive training in skills specific to being in our team.
 So if you can spare a few (or lots) of hours we'd be glad to have you with us.